What Is Superposition?

 How Does Superposition Work?

-In the case of Schrödinger’s Cat, the solution space representing all possible cases contains only two states; the cat is either dead or alive.
+In one example of superposition, Schrödinger’s Cat, the solution space representing all possible cases contains only two states; the cat is either dead or alive.
 Hence, the superposition of that solution space is that the cat is both dead and alive simultaneously, or in other words, the cat is 50 percent dead and 50 percent alive.
 As an equation, Schrödinger’s Cat looks like this:

 Superposition image illustrating the above-mentioned formula but substituting images of illustrated alive and dead cats.